Beach-Inspired DIY Framed Canvas Art

 Several people have asked about how they can purchase the beach picture I used.

-It’s my own photo from our vacation last year and you can buy it HERE! 😊
+It’s my own photo from our favorite vacation spot (30A Florida) and you can buy it HERE! 😊

 I intended to just DIY a large canvas art piece and make a thin wooden frame, much like this one I made previously for my DIY abstract art piece.
 That simple framing tutorial is one of my most-viewed posts, so I just planned to use my previous tutorial and create something similar.
 If it ain’t broke, don’t fix it, right?

 Well, when I hung the canvas up on the wall to just get a visual of the space, it was most certainly too small for the spot above my mantel.
 This screen shot from a video on my Instagram Stories gives you an idea of how small it looked… Sorry for the poor quality, but it’ll do the trick to show the scale.

 Scale matters a great deal in decorating.
 I see this problem a lot out in the real world when a homeowner puts something way too small on the wall.
 Trust me, I’ve been one of those homeowners as seen in these master bedroom photos.
 The thing I didn’t consider when putting my photo wall above my bed is that the scale was just way too tiny!

 If I had hung this canvas art on the wall with a thin frame, I would have been a definitely NO. That’s not to say that I don’t have decorating “no’s” all over my house, but I have learned to consider scale when hanging things on the walls.

 It’s a lesson I think I’ve learned pretty well over the years of studying the masters and getting my “Google University” interior design degree. 😂